SUZUKA CIRCUIT TOP Other Races FAQ

 A: The race ticket for adult comes with one-day Motopia passport that allows you to enjoy the rides either on Saturday or Sunday.

-If anyone who is a high school student or younger wishes to have a Motopia passport, you can purchase one at a discount price by showing the race ticket.
+If anyone who is 16 years old or younger wishes to have a Motopia passport, you can purchase one at a discount price by showing the race ticket.

 Q5: I have an admission ticket/Motopia passport.
 Can I watch a race?